Direct link to this guide: guides.lib.berkeley.edu/pubmed.

 PubMed's Online Training website includes numerous tutorials, guides, and handouts.

 See also the UC Berkeley Library PubMed Quick Guide for more tips and examples.

 The Medline subset of PubMed, which consists of articles assigned MeSH terms, and comprises the overwhelming majority of PubMed citations, is available for searching in both Ovid Medline and in Embase.

-PubMed PubReMiner lets you enter a search, and the results will list terms in a frequency order: you will see lists of MeSH terms, title words, abstract words, authors, journals, etc., in the frequency order each of these appears in your search.
-This can help you come up with additional terms to include in your search, as well as top publishing authors and journals on your topic.
+PubMed PubReMiner lets you enter a search, and the results will list terms in a frequency order: you will see lists of MeSH terms, title words, abstract words, authors, journals, etc., in the frequency order each of these appears in your search result.
+This can help you come up with additional terms to include in your search, as well as the top publishing authors and journals on your topic.